sonic-net/sonic-utilities.msft/.github/PULL_REQUEST_TEMPLATE.md

 "fixes #xxxx" or "resolves #xxxx" so that GitHub automatically closes the related issue when the PR is merged

+If you are modifying or removing an existing 'show', 'config' or 'sonic-clear' subcommand, or you are adding a new subcommand, please make sure you also update the Command Line Reference Guide (doc/Command-Reference.md) to reflect your changes.

 Please provide the following information:
 -->